-How Social Security Taxes Interact with 401(k) or IRA Withdrawals
+How Social Security Benefits and IRA Withdrawals Interact With Taxes

-An IRA or 401(k) withdrawal may mean paying taxes on your benefits
+An IRA or 401(k) withdrawal might mean paying taxes on your benefits

-The distributions you receive from an individual retirement account (IRA) or 401(k) fund don't change the amount of Social Security benefits you receive each month.
-However, they can affect the taxes you pay.
-That's because the Internal Revenue Service (IRS) requires you to pay taxes on some of those Social Security benefits if your retirement withdrawals make your income rise past a certain amount.
+The distributions you receive from an individual retirement account (IRA) or 401(k) fund don't affect how much you're entitled to receive in Social Security benefits each month, but they can affect the taxes you pay.
+The Internal Revenue Service (IRS) requires that you pay taxes on some of those benefits if your retirement withdrawals increase your overall "combined" income past a certain limit.

-Even though you may have to pay taxes on your Social Security benefits, you won't have to pay them for the full benefit amount.
-The IRS taxes only 50% to 85% of your benefits, depending on how much-combined income you bring in.
+Even if you have to pay taxes on your Social Security benefits, you won't pay them on the full benefit amount.
+The IRS taxes only 50% to 85% of your benefits, depending on how much combined income you bring in.

-According to the Internal Revenue Service (IRS), you may need to pay taxes on your Social Security benefits if your combined income is more than the base amount for your filing status, which varies from year to year.
-Generally, your combined income is the total of half of your benefits and all of your other income, including tax-exempt interest.
+According to the IRS, you would have to pay taxes on your Social Security benefits if your combined income is more than the base amount for your filing status.
+This base amount can vary from year to year.
+Your combined income is calculated by adding one half of the total of your benefits to all your other income, including tax-exempt interest.

 Taxation and Roth IRAs

-All of this applies to income earned from traditional IRAs and 401(k) plans—not Roth IRAs.
-That's because you pay taxes on the money you contribute to a Roth IRA, and you don't pay any on withdrawal.
-This means Roth IRA withdrawals don't won't raise your combined income, and thus won't increase your chance of paying taxes on your Social Security benefits.
+Roth IRA withdrawals don't raise your combined income, and they won't increase your chance of paying taxes on your Social Security benefits.

 Another benefit of a Roth IRA is that there's no set schedule for withdrawing your money as required minimum distributions.
 Traditional IRAs and 401(k) plans require that you begin withdrawals after you reach the age of 70½ if you attained this age before January 1, 2020.
 Otherwise, you have until age 72.